rachit-shah/Code-Quality-Portal/DESIGN.md

 ## Problem:

 In large projects there are a number of developers, sometimes in different locations, working on the same codebase.
-This makes the system highly complex and it becomes difficult to monitor convention and code quality.
-It’s also challenging to get a higher level view of the entire codebase and understand its structure.

-If convention and quality aren’t regularly maintained the project can face losses in terms of productivity of the developers and their ability to collaborate with each other.
+This makes the system highly complex and it becomes difficult to monitor complexity and code quality.
+It’s also challenging to get a high-level view of the entire codebase and understand its structure.
+If complexity and quality aren’t regularly maintained the project can face losses in terms of productivity of the developers and their ability to collaborate with each other.
 Additionally, with increase in complexity of the project there would be a steep learning curve involved for any new member of the team.

+To take care of these factors, a manager may wish to oversee all the files involved in the project and monitor their complexity.
+Additionally, a new member of the team would like to view the hierarchy of the classes and object dependencies.
+Also, developers that require assistance with a particular file would need to find a colleague experienced enough with the file to help them.
+Thus, an analytical portal visualizing such metrics would prove to be useful to monitor and visualize the code.

 ## Solution Description: